 GOCDB is a central information repository providing a web portal interface for CRUD operations (create, read, update delete), and a REST API for read-only data queries.

 It is a definitive information source where data is directly populated and managed manually by users.
 Because GOCDB is a primary data-input source, the portal applies a range of business rules and data-validations to control input.
-It applies a comprehensive Role-based authorization model that enables different actions over different target resources.
-The Role model allows communities to manage their own resources where users with existing roles can approve or reject new role-requests.
+It applies a comprehensive role-based authorization model that enables different actions over different target resources.
+The role model allows communities to manage their own resources where users with existing roles can approve or reject new role-requests.

 It is intentionally designed to have few dependencies on other operational tools, for example, it does not query other systems to populate its core data model (note, augmenting the manually populated ‘core’ data model with supplementary data derived from other systems would be possible for certain scenarios).
 In future it will rely on the EGI Proxy IdP/SP to authenticate users via Federated Identity Management (FIM) system with a sufficient level of assurance (LoA) needed for operational users.